marsbard/beautiful-jekyll/_posts/2016-07-26-use-gmail-as-smtp-relay.md

 [smtp.gmail.com]:587 [[USER]]@gmail.com:[[PASSWORD]]
 ```

-Now simply run `postmap /etc/postfix/relay_passwd`.
+Finally run `postmap /etc/postfix/relay_passwd`.
 This will create a file `relay_passwd.db`
 which postfix can use directly.

 That's it, should be all good to go now.
-Reload the postfix service with `system postfix reload`
+Reload the postfix service with `systemctl reload postfix`
 (if you're using an older OS you might need `/etc/init.d/postfix reload`) and try to send an
 email from your application (remember, set the email server to `localhost` with no authentication).
 If you keep an eye on `/var/log/mail.log` you should see the mail get accepted locally and